Fj00/CEL/README.md

 "the" had the highest frequency of any 2-15 letter word, and is used to normalize the score.

 Words above 3 almost always make the cut, whereas words below 2 almost always miss the cut.

+For 2 letter words, a cutoff of 7 was able to split the very common words from the rest.
+For 3 letter words, a cutoff of 5 was helpful in determining how common they were.

 2-3 letter words